HCUM/empiano/README.md

 (cf. gif).
 Feel free to try a sideways wiggle motion or other fingers as well, but know that these might not work as well.
 - Use a sampling rate of at least 250Hz
+- Use a window size of 0.15s for less latency, or for better classification try to use a window size of 0.25s

 Not using these practices does not mean the program won't work, it just might not work as smooth or as accurate.